Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Architecture/Computer Microarchitectures (Computer Organization)/Computer Memory/Computer Memory.md

 - Greater capacity, smaller cost per bit;
 - Greater capacity, slower access speed;

+### Why Cached *Design*
+> The main idea of a memory hierarchy is that storage at one level serves as a cache for storage at the next lower level.
+Thus, the register file is a cache for the L1 cache.
+Caches L1 and L2 are caches for L2 and L3, respectively.
+The L3 cache is a cache for the main memory, which is a cache for the disk.
+On some networked systems with distributed file systems, the local disk serves as a cache for data stored on the disks of other systems.

 ### Memory Hierarchy
 The way out of the above dilemma is to not rely on a single memory component or technology but to employ a memory hierarchy.
 A typical hierarchy is illustrated below.
 As one goes down the hierarchy, the following occur: